Skip to main content

 or classified data being transmitted.

-The network should support Quality of Service (QoS) mechanisms to
+network may need to support Quality of Service (QoS) mechanisms to

 prioritise traffic, ensuring that critical HPC tasks receive the